LaunchCodeEducation/skills-back-end-java/studios/area/README.md

 ## Bonus Missions

 1. Add validation to your program.
 If the user enters a negative number, print an error message and quit.
+You'll need to peek ahead to learn about [conditional syntax in Java](../../java4python/control-flow/#conditionals).
 2. Extend your program further by using a [while or do-while loop](http://docs.oracle.com/javase/tutorial/java/nutsandbolts/while.html), so that when the user enters a negative number they are re-prompted.